s.times(25, () => {

 Tiling

-Quickly create graphics that tile the canvas without having to worry about all the low lever details.
+Quickly create graphics that tile the canvas without having to worry about all the low level details.

 s.forTiling(